actoron/jadex/docs/tutorials/bdiv3/03 Using Plans.md

 - **Inner Class**: in case of a non-static inner class allows for easy access of agent beliefs and fields
 - **Class**: facilitates reuse in different agents and projects

 For a plan, the triggering events and goals can be specified in the plan head to let the agent know what kinds of events this plan can handle.
-When an agent receives an event, the BDI reasoning engine builds up the so called applicable plan list (that are all plans which can handle the current event or goal) and candidate(s) are selected and instantiated for execution.Â
+When an agent receives an event, the BDI reasoning engine builds up the so called applicable plan list (that are all plans which can handle the current event or goal) and candidate(s) are selected and instantiated for execution.

 Often a plan does some action and then wants to wait until the action has been done before continuing (e.g. dispatching a subgoal).
 Therefore a plan can use one of the various waitFor() methods of the plan API, that come in quite different flavors.
 The plan API can be retrieved as an object via two mechanisms: